adobe-fonts/source-han-sans/README.md

 * [Latest release](https://github.com/adobe-fonts/source-han-sans/tree/release)

 To help decide which fonts to download, please refer to the Configurations section of the [official font readme file](https://github.com/adobe-fonts/source-han-sans/raw/release/SourceHanSansReadMe.pdf).
+Those who are unfamiliar with GitHub are encouraged to reference the [official Source Han download guide](https://github.com/adobe-fonts/source-han-serif/raw/release/download-guide-source-han.pdf), which is provided in English, Japanese, Korean, Simplified Chinese, and Traditional Chinese.

 You can also download entire [releases](../../releases) that include all available configurations in a single ZIP file.
 The ZIP file for the [latest release](../../releases/latest) is approximately 1.6GB.